 The administrative expansion of the district's boundaries did not include an expansion of the tax liability on habitable dwellings located outside the city limits of Susanville because that action can only be accomplished by a 2/3 favorable approval by the affected voters.
 The District succeeded in getting a tax measure on the November 2012 general election ballot that would have extended the special tax to all habitable dwellings in the county, but that measure did not obtain the required 2/3 favorable voter outcome and thus failed.

-Today, the Lassen Library District is dedicated to providing the best library services it can with the resources it has to the residents of the City of Susanville.
+Today, the Lassen Library District is dedicated to providing the best library services it can with the resources it has to both the residents of the City of Susanville and non-residents of the library district.

 A long range plan for the Lassen Library District is under development and will be published when it is completed.